 The department chair shall invite the evaluator(s).
-Optimally, the recommendation is to have a team of 2 evaluators, 1 evaluator with the disciplinary knowledge of the field of the course, and 1 evaluator with experience in evaluating pedagogy.
+The recommendation is to have a team of 2 evaluators, 1 evaluator with the disciplinary knowledge of the field of the course, and 1 evaluator with experience in evaluating pedagogy.

-During the classroom visit, it is recommended that the evaluators will use a predefined rubric to assess the course.
+During the classroom visit, the evaluators will use a predefined rubric to assess the course.
 A core rubric is provided on the next page.
 Any non-relevant sections of the rubric (depending on the type of course), can be omitted.
-Examples of rubrics from other units are available:
+The following examples of rubrics are provided for colleges who want to expand the core rubric: